 A slipped disc or herniated disc is a medical condition in which the jelly-like substance in the inner ring of a disc (present in the bones) pokes out through the outer ring due to any defect or injury.

 As our spine or backbone is made up of a number of bones stacked onto each other.
-The Spine (backbone) consists 7 bone in the cervical spine, 12 in the thoracic spine, five in the lumbar spine, 5 in sacrum region and 4 in coccyx region.
+The Spine (backbone) consists of 7 bone in the cervical spine, 12 in the thoracic spine, five in the lumbar spine, 5 in sacrum region and 4 in the coccyx region.